toradex/torizon-samples/README.md

   Sample showing an example using Tensorflow Lite with hardware acceleration on the IMX8 SoCs with Vivante GPU.
   Examples available in Python.

+- **vpu:**
+  Sample showing an example of using VPU on i.MX8 for encoding and decoding Example available as a generic Dockerfile.